ccallawa/alyvix_doc/test_case_building.rst

 .. _test_case_building_designer:
 .. topic:: Alyvix Designer

-   Alyvix Designer lets you select patterns on a copy of the screen, whether they're images, rectangles, or text.
-You can then define triggers for actions when those patterns are recognized later in a simulated interaction with an application.
+   Alyvix Designer lets you select regions on a copy of the screen to use as patterns, whether they're images, rectangles, or text.
+You can then define triggers and actions to apply when those patterns are recognized later in a simulated interaction with an application.

 Designer will save the set of patterns as a single :ref:`test case <glossary_test_case>`, which you can then use as building blocks to compose more complicated objects and scripts using Alyvix